2024-2025 Course Descriptions

 SPANISH 208-0: Spanish and the Community (Spring Quarter)

-The main objectibe of this course is the development of advanced Spanish communication skils, as well as a thourough and personal cultural knowledge of the Hispanic communities in the Chicagoland, through readings, discussions, writing, and interviews.
-Prerequisite: SPANISH 197-0, SPANISH 200-0, SPANISH 201-0 (NEW only), SPANISH 203-0, SPANISH 207-0, AP score of 5, or Departmental Placement.
+The main objective of this course is the development of advanced Spanish communication skills, as well as through and personal cultural knowledge of the Hispanic communities in the Chicagoland, through readings, discussions, writing, and interviews.
+Prerequisite: Students must currently be enrolled in or have taken and passed SPAN 197/200/201/203/207, OR have an AP score of 5, OR sufficient score on the Spanish Language Placement Exam.

 SPANISH 210-0: Icons, Legends, & Myths in Latin American, Latino and/or Iberian Cultures (Winter Quarter)